Finding a profitable niche

 Talking to people one-on-one is essential to really understand the problem people live with.
 Very often is better to listen, and come up with what the client really need, versus want to prescribe themselves.

-3. Come up with a product that can provide a solution to the problem.
+3. Come up with a product that provides a solution to the problem.

 The solution will help your clients achieve their goals, desires, dreams and aspirations.